 Outside of academia, I love to play with my puppy, practice yoga, go for walks, and paint.
 I look forward to getting to know what each of my student's interests, passions, and hobbies are, so that I can make the learning more relevant and real for him or her.
 I believe that making personal connections with learning is the best way to make new knowledge and skills stick as well as to make it a positive experience.
 For example, I had a group of very disinterested 8th grade boys in my class last year who I inspired to be passionate about poetic techniques.
 I used their passion for basketball and their passion for rap music, and developed a unit that had them begging for more lessons and acing all of my tests!
 Learning can be more fun than many people realize!
 I would love to help you to not only turn your struggles into a success story, but also to find passion and joy in the process as well!

-Lawrence University - BA and teaching certificate, English, Spanish
+Undergraduate Degree: Lawrence University - Bachelors, English, Spanish

 What is your teaching philosophy?

 I believe in teaching through relevancy.
 Making connections makes new knowledge stick.

 What might you do in a typical first session with a student?

 In our first session, I'll need to get to know you.
 Understanding what you are passionate about will allow me to better help you and to make the tutoring experience more enjoyable for you in the long run.

 How can you help a student become an independent learner?

 I can share with you a toolbox of personalized strategies that you can eventually use completely independently.

 How would you help a student stay motivated?